polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 In this scheme, the relay chain node will first attempt to retrieve the ~N/3 systematic chunks from the validators that should hold them, before falling back to recovering from regular chunks, as before.

+A re-encoding step is still needed for verifying the erasure root, so the erasure coding overhead cannot be completely brought down to 0.

 ### Chunk assignment function

 #### Properties

-The function that decides the chunk index for a validator should be parameterized by at least `(validator_index, relay_parent, para_id)` and have the following properties:
+The function that decides the chunk index for a validator should be parameterized by at least `(validator_index, relay_parent, core_index)` and have the following properties:
 1. deterministic
-1. pseudo-random
 1. relatively quick to compute and resource-efficient.
-1. when considering the other params besides `validator_index` as fixed, the function should describe a random permutation of the chunk indices
+1. when considering the other params besides `validator_index` as fixed, the function should describe a permutation of the chunk indices
 1. considering `relay_parent` as a fixed argument, the validators that map to the first N/3 chunk indices should have as little overlap as possible for different paras scheduled on that relay parent.

-In other words, we want a uniformly distributed, deterministic mapping from `ValidatorIndex` to `ChunkIndex` per block per scheduled para.
+In other words, we want a uniformly distributed, deterministic mapping from `ValidatorIndex` to `ChunkIndex` per block per core.

+It's desirable to not embed this function in the runtime, for performance and complexity reasons.
+However, this means that the function needs to be kept very simple and with minimal or no external dependencies.
+Any change to this function could result in parachains being stalled and needs to be coordinated via a runtime upgrade or governance call.

-#### Proposed runtime API
+#### Proposed function

-The mapping function should be implemented as a runtime API, because:

-1. it enables further atomic changes to the shuffling algorithm.
-1. it enables alternative client implementations (in other languages) to use it
-1. considering how critical it is for parachain consensus that all validators have a common view of the Validator->Chunk mapping, this mitigates the problem of third-party libraries changing the implementations of the `ChaCha8Rng` or the `rand::shuffle` that could be introduced in further versions.
-This would stall parachains if only a portion of validators upgraded the node.

 Pseudocode: